HMS Speedy (1782): Later actions and capture

 Cochrane returned to the coast off Barcelona in June 1801, and joined the 16-gun HMS Kangaroo in attacking a Spanish convoy of 12 merchant ships and five armed vessels anchored under the guns of a large tower.
 After a sharp action fought between the afternoon of 9 June and the morning of 10 June, the two ships sank or drove ashore all of the ships with the exception of three brigs, which they captured.
 Three weeks later he was cruising off Alicante when he encountered several merchant vessels, which ran ashore.
 Rather than wasting time trying to get them off, he burnt them, but in doing so attracted the attention of a foe vastly more powerful than the Gamo.

 A formidable French squadron under the command of Rear-Admiral Charles-Alexandre Léon Durand Linois had left Toulon bound for Cadiz to collect reinforcements for Napoleon's army in Egypt.
 On 3 July they sighted and chased Speedy, and Cochrane ordered the guns, boats, and provisions thrown overboard to lighten the ship.
 The French caught up nonetheless, and after narrowly avoiding the broadside of Desaix, Cochrane struck his colours.
+The French squadron also captured vessel "Mahon Packet" at this time.
 He was taken aboard Desaix, where her captain, Christy-Pallière, recognised Cochrane's accomplishments by refusing to accept his sword.
 Cochrane was taken along with the fleet and watched the Battle of Algeciras Bay from Desaix.
 He and the crew of Speedy were later exchanged after the battle.
 On returning to Gibraltar he was court-martialled for the loss of his ship, and honourably acquitted.

 French and Papal career

 The French took Speedy to Toulon with the fleet, where she became a pawn in Napoleon's efforts at diplomacy with Pope Pius VII, whose presence he wanted at his coronation as emperor.
 Speedy, by now named Saint Paul and inscribed with the words "Donné par le premier consul Bonaparte au Pape Pie VII" ("Given by the First Consul Bonaparte to Pope Pius VII") in gilt letters on her poop cabin, sailed with an escort from Toulon on 14 December 1802 bound for Civitavecchia as a present to the Pope.
-She arrived there on 16 December where the Papal Navy took her into service under the name San Paulo.
+She arrived there on 16 December where the Papal Navy took her into service under the name San Paolo.
 She remained there until being struck c.1806.